boringcactus/boringcactus.github.io/_posts/2020-06-26-police-scanner-setup.md

+but the Frequency column will all be zeroes except for the control frequency we found earlier. you'll need to copy over the rest of the frequencies manually from the RadioReference site.

+*update 2020-07-31*: if the control channel changes, you'll need to uncheck the Control box on the old control channel, and check the Control box on the new control channel.

-but the Frequency column will all be zeroes except for the control frequency we found earlier. you'll need to copy over the rest of the frequencies manually from the RadioReference site. press the stop button and the play button again, and everything should in theory be working. ideally, the Call History tab will be crowded and updating pretty frequently, and unitrunker will be passing things along to dsd+ which will give us the audio we want. technically, this is
+press the stop button and the play button again, and everything should in theory be working. ideally, the Call History tab will be crowded and updating pretty frequently, and unitrunker will be passing things along to dsd+ which will give us the audio we want. technically, this is